TyrfingMjolnir/dotfiles_old/PurchaseRequirement.md

 ## Challenges

-* Whereas most computers are made from metal, most keyboards are made from plastic.
+* Whereas most industrial grade computers are made from metal, most keyboards are made from plastic.